hack4impact-uiuc/mern-template/api/README.md

 ## Development

-If you are working with the API, remember to change the `baseURL` in [`client/src/utils/api.js`](https://github.com/hack4impact-uiuc/ymca/blob/master/client/src/utils/api.js) to the local server `http://localhost:9000/`.
+If you are working with the API, remember to change the `BASE_URL` in [`client/src/utils/apiWrapper.js`](https://github.com/hack4impact-uiuc/mern-template/blob/master/client/src/utils/apiWrapper.js) to the local server `http://localhost:9000/`.

 ### Code Style